 The basic elements of the typical section include the full reconstruction of Chuluota Road and consist of two 11-foot travel lanes in each direction separated by a 22-foot median with Type E curb and gutter along the inside lanes and Type F curb and gutter is used along the outside lanes.
+The consideration and location of median trees is recommended during design.
+A six-foot-wide sidewalk is to be provided along one side of Chuluota Road while a 10 to 14-foot-wide multiuse path will be provided on the opposite side of the roadway.

-A six-foot-wide sidewalk is to be provided along one side of Chuluota Road while a 10 to 14-footwide multiuse path will be provided on the opposite side of the roadway.
-The preferred right-ofway width is 120 feet which allows for right turn lanes as well as possible small swales behind the back of curb to intercept off-site drainage.
+The preferred right-of-way width is 120 feet which allows for right turn lanes as well as possible small swales behind the back of curb to intercept off-site drainage.
+In addition, the consideration and location of median trees is recommended during final design.

-Other typical sections, such as a five-lane, undivided section, were considered, though discarded since these sections typically have a higher crash rate experience than roadways with median separations.
+Other typical sections, such as a five-lane, undivided section. considered, were discarded though since these sections typically have a higher crash rate experience than roadways with median separations.
 The proposed typical section is shown on Figure 6-2.